 - READ MORE: Business Loan Terminology You Need to Know

-Let’s take a look at the best peer-to-peer lending options you can take advantage of in 2022:
+Let’s take a look at the best peer-to-peer lending options you can take advantage of now:

 1. Best P2P Lending App

 Prosper is highly recommended as the top P2P lending app for its user-friendliness, transparent terms, and lower interest rates.
 With Prosper, you have the flexibility to set your repayment schedule, and the lower interest rates can save you a substantial amount of money over time.

 2. Best P2P Lending for Bad Credit

 Kiva is a standout choice for those with a less-than-stellar credit history.
 Unlike most other platforms, Kiva doesn’t require a minimum credit score to apply.
 They focus more on your project’s viability and your capacity to repay, making it more accessible for those with bad credit.

 MyConstant is a unique P2P lending platform that sets itself apart by offering loans in both fiat and cryptocurrencies like Bitcoin and Ethereum.
 This feature attracts a wide range of tech-savvy borrowers and investors who are looking for more modern, flexible options.